Project Archives

 a plugin that automatically filled in the username and password and pressed "OK".

-• Auto Log DUN Connection Script: During some annoying modem problems with
+Still find this one immensly successful. - Auto Log DUN Connection Script: During some annoying modem problems with

 my ISP, everyone was scrambling to see what terminal server they had been connected